Exclusive: Indonesia investors confident of shake-up at Bumi

 "We are very confident, otherwise we wouldn't have done what we have done, because we believe we have the vision to help beautify the asset," Tan told Reuters in an interview, adding he had already talked to some institutional shareholders.

-The attempt by Tan and the Bakries to cut out Rothschild from the board of a firm he helped set up may worry investors already concerned about governance at Bumi, owner of some of the richest mines in Indonesia, the world's biggest exporter of thermal coal.
+The attempted coup by Tan and the Bakries to cut out Rothschild from a firm he helped set up may worry investors already concerned about governance at Bumi, owner of some of the richest mines in Indonesia, the world's biggest exporter of thermal coal.

 Bumi is the most closely watched firm in Indonesia and instability at its network of companies is seen as a symbol of the continued risks of investing in the G20 economy, which recently won a return to investment grade status.